estonkaranja/Delan/README.md

  ---

  #### Contact information:
- You can find me in github.com  <a href="https://estonkaranja/github.com/Delan.git">
+ You can find me in github.com  **"https://estonkaranja/github.com/Delan.git"**

  ---

  ####License used:

  **MIT LICENSE** is used.

+---